KamilMerc/Zadanie_rekrutacyjne/README.md

 1. Generating an article in HTML format based on a text file with the article and strictly defined guidelines, using the OpenAI model, and then saving it to the file 'artykul.html'.
 The 'index.js' file is responsible for this.
 2. Preview of the generated article, the file 'podglad.html' is responsible for this.

-Additionally, the application contains an empty template that allows you to manually paste the content of the article into the <body> section and preview it.
+Additionally, the application contains an empty template that allows you to manually paste the content of the article into the 'body' section and preview it.
 The 'szablon.html' file is responsible for this.

 # Startup instructions